JeremyDionP/MobileFaceRecognitionBlazeFaceMobileNetV2/README.md

 ## License

-> Add your chosen license here (e.g. MIT, Apache 2.0), or state that this is submitted coursework and not licensed for reuse.
+> This is a submitted coursework for Leeds Beckett University Dissertation Module.